 The National Security College’s premium program provides exceptional depth of insight across the full spectrum of Australia’s national security challenges and opportunities.

 The fee for this program is $28,350 (GST ex) for Commonwealth participating agencies and NSC Partners.
 The open rate is $34,000 (GST ex).
 Additional places will be considered on a fee-for-service basis.

 The National Security College’s premium program provides exceptional depth of insight across the full spectrum of Australia’s national security challenges and opportunities.
 It is an immersive four week course that focuses on trusted exchanges of insights with around 100 of Australia’s foremost policy practitioners and experts including serving and former heads of government departments and agencies.
 You will also engage with private sector leaders and international perspectives, including heads of foreign missions in Canberra.

-The program includes an international visit for high level insights into how other governments manage security challenges; in 2018, this visit will be to be to Tokyo.
+The program includes an international visit for high level insights into how other governments manage security challenges; in 2018, this visit will be hosted by the National Graduate Institute for Policy Studies in Tokyo, Japan.
 Participants will form and deepen high level professional contacts.
 We are confident that you will build trusted networks with other leaders, which the College will help sustain through its alumni program.

 “The month long National Security Senior Executive Development Program is the best professional development course I have undertaken and has fundamentally changed my approach to my work and career more broadly.
 I have and will continue to recommend this course to my senior executive peers and look forward to a continued association with the National Security College.”